-If the actions outlined in this EE/CA Action Memorandum are delayed or not taken at Seneca Depot, the potential exists for continued endangerment to public health, welfare, and the environment.
+If the actions outlined in this EE/CA Action Memorandum are delayed or not taken at EOD Areas #2 and #3 on Seneca Depot, the potential exists for continued endangerment to public health, welfare, and the environment.
 No significant changes relating to existing or proposed development have been identified on the Seneca Depot property.